cassiopagnoncelli/kinghunter/README.md

 1. Navigate to any Lichess game page (e.g., `https://lichess.org/8bEV4PmYxIhw`)
 2. Click on the extension icon in your browser toolbar
-3. Click the "Extract Board Size" button
+3. Click the "Extract Board Data" button
 4. The extension will:
    - Verify you're on a valid Lichess game page
-   - Search for the `<cg-container>` element
+   - Search for the `<cg-container>` element and extract board dimensions
-   - Extract width and height from its style attribute
+   - Find all `<piece>` elements in `<cg-board>` and extract their positions
-   - Display the dimensions (e.g., "512 × 512")
+   - Display both board size and piece information

 ## How It Works